SulthanAbiyyu/ShortcutML/README.md

 ## Description

-Sometimes we don’t want to pay attention to detail very much.
+Sometimes, we don’t want to pay attention to detail very much in some machine learning phase.
 We are in a hurry and only need to prototype our ideas as fast as possible.
-Maybe this library is for you.
-It’s not making any magic optimization or something like that, it’s summarising all code that maybe you would write when in this kind of situation.
-This library uses scikit-learn, matplotlib, seaborn, pandas, numpy, and NLTK.
-In the future, this library will be fully customizable.
-You can choose machine learning models and custom scoring.
+Then, this library is for you.
+It’s not making any magic optimization, but it’s summarising all code that maybe you would write when in this kind of situation.
+This library will be fully customizable from model selection until scoring metrics in the future.

 ## Installation